VRCreatorAcademy/vr-creator-academy-collab/Documentation/Contributing/GettingStarted.md

   - ![img.png](img.png)

-5. You will now have your very own for of the repo in your github account.
+5. You will now have your very own fork of the repo in your github account.
 Click on the repo (notice that it is a Public repo which means that the world can see it).

   - ![img_1.png](img_1.png)